Organic Molecules from Enceladus's Subsurface Ocean

 How the Research Was Conducted

-The icy and gas jets erupting from fractures near Enceladus's south pole originate from a global subsurface ocean.
+The icy gas jets erupting from fractures near Enceladus's south pole originate from a global subsurface ocean.

 Several types of organic structures were identified in the freshly ejected ice crystals: